ThrusterDB/thruster-java-driver/README.md

 Make sure you have mvn installed, then:

-1- Go to the project root directory.
+1. Go to the project root directory.
-2- Run > mvn package
+2. Run `mvn package`
-3- The Jar library will be located under target/trueno-driver{version}.jar
+3. The Jar library will be located under `target/trueno-driver-{version}.jar`